 Brandon Walsh is Head of Student Programs in the Scholars’ Lab in the University of Virginia Library.
 Prior to that, he was Visiting Assistant Professor of English and Mellon Digital Humanities Fellow in the Washington and Lee University Library.
 He received his PhD and MA from the Department of English at the University of Virginia, where he also held fellowships in the Scholars’ Lab and acted as Project Manager of NINES.
-His dissertation examined modern and contemporary literature and culture through the lenses of sound studies and digital humanities, and these days he works primarily at the intersections of digital pedagogy and digital humanities.
-He serves on the editorial boards of the Programming Historian and The Journal of Interactive Technology and Pedagogy.
+His primary research focuses on digital humanities pedagogy, looking at the ways it can reflect and enact infrastructural change in higher education.
+He serves on the editorial board of The Journal of Interactive Technology and Pedagogy.
 He is a regular instructor at HILT, and he has work published or forthcoming with Programming Historian, Insights, the Digital Library Pedagogy Cookbook, Pedagogy, Digital Pedagogy in the Humanities, and Digital Scholarship in the Humanities, among others.
 Check out links to the left for more information on recent digital work and research.